lkirch/ml-zoomcamp/midterm/README.md

  * Dockerfile for running the service

-## How I Built the Pipenv on a Mac running BigSur - steps 2,3,5 are only needed for the Mac
+## How I Built the Pipenv on a Mac running BigSur - _steps 2,3,5 are only needed on a Mac_
 1. Created a directory called ml-zoomcamp-midterm
 2. source ~/.bash_profile
 3. export PATH = "$PATH:/Users/lkirch/.local/bin"